dotnet/reactive/Rx.NET/Documentation/adr/0004-onerror-to-throw.md

 ## Context

 Exceptions may appear to be ordinary .NET objects, but they get special handling from the runtime.
-MSIL has a [`throw`](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.emit.opcodes.throw?view=net-9.0) instruction for the purpose of raising exceptions, and there is C++ code inside the CLR that directly manipulates certains fields defined by the `Exception` class.
+MSIL has a [`throw`](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.emit.opcodes.throw?view=net-9.0) instruction for the purpose of raising exceptions, and there is C++ code inside the CLR that directly manipulates fields defined by the `Exception` class.
 Certain expectations around the use of exception types are baked deeply into the runtime.

 Rx does not generally use exceptions in the way the runtime expects.
-In particular it does not use the MSIL `throw` instruction to raise an exception.
+In particular it does not normally use the MSIL `throw` instruction to raise an exception.
 Instead, when an Rx `IObservable<T>` wants to report an error, it just passes an exception object as an argument to the `IObserver<T>.OnError` method.

 This causes no problems when an application remains entirely within Rx's world.
 But when we want to move into the more conventional .NET approach of throwing exceptions, it raises an interesting question: where should the exception appear to originate from?